eguneys/coursera-notes/constitution/amendments.md

 The 19th Amendment, says the right to vote cannot be denied to women, could be used to argue either for or against the constitutionality of sex discrimination.

+## The First Amendment

+### Freedom of Speech

+Only applies when the government tries to restrain speech, applies to the whole government, not only the Congress, applies to state governments through the 14th Amendment.

+Speech is anything that could in any way convey an idea or emotion.
+The Supreme Court said students do have a free speech rights unless school officials have a reasonable fear of disruption.